Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Posts on this site may contain affiliate links that allow me to earn a small commission from your purchases (at no extra cost to you!)

-Samhain is pronounced SOW-in, but is sometimes pronounced Sah-Win.
-Some people believe it means “summer’s end,” while others debate it means “fire of peace.”
+Samhain is pronounced SOW-en, but is sometimes pronounced Sah-Win.
+Some believe it means “summer’s end,” while others debate it means “fire of peace.”

 For the Celts, who lived during the Iron Age in what is now Ireland, Scotland, the U.K. and other parts of Northern Europe, Samhain (meaning literally, in modern Irish, “summer’s end”) marked the end of summer and kicked off the Celtic new year.